Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 ### 8.4 What About Academic Use?

-**Academic use is permitted under AGPL-3.0** for non-commercial research.
-If your academic institution uses it for commercial purposes, a commercial license is required.
+**Academic use is free** for qualifying non-commercial research at tax-exempt institutions (see `LICENSE` for full definition).
+If your academic institution uses it for organizational purposes, a commercial license is required.

-**See `DUAL_LICENSE.md` for academic use details.**
+**See `LICENSE` and `DUAL_LICENSE.md` for free use details.**

 ---